aupac/ember-aupac-typeahead/README.md

 `ember install ember-aupac-typeahead`

+## Prerequisites

+ * ember-data > 1.13.x if using the aupac-ember-data-typeahead component
+ * ember.js > 1.13.x

 ## aupac-ember-data-typeahead
 The `aupac-ember-data-typeahead` component is an extension of the more generic `aupac-typeahead` and assumes you are using ember-data to retrieve you data remotely.
 This allows ember-data users to streamline the use of this component into a single line of code in their template.